Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 Legal real property on a foundation.

 A modular unit that’s permitted, permanently affixed, and titled as real property clears that bar easily.
-A “portable,” “mobile,” or “RV-style” unit on wheels usually does not — and that’s the difference between a normal mortgage and a high-rate personal loan (or no financing at all).
+A “portable,” “mobile,” or “RV-style” unit on wheels usually does not.
+(Real property simply means land and anything permanently attached to it — as opposed to personal property like a vehicle, which mortgages can’t be secured against.)

 Red flags before you sign